bracytrae/macos-terminal-cmds/README.md

 # macos-terminal-cmds

-this repository is a summary of command-line commands I practiced while learning how to use the terminal.
+this repository is a summary of **(CLI)** commands I practiced while learning how to use mac-os terminal.

-the command line is used to navigate folders, create files and directories, rename items, delete items, and manage projects w/ typed commands, which is incredibly effective and efficient for project folder management compared to using regular graphical user interfaces w/ os systems.

 ---